Why participation is the key to customer loyalty programs

 You can also use this data to create targeted marketing campaigns - as well as automatic emails that help you increase sales and reduce churn without lifting a finger.

-At the end of the day, customer loyalty programs are all about participation
+Customer loyalty programs are all about participation

 Most importantly of all, loyalty platforms ensure participation, which we have already established as the make-or-break aspect of any loyalty program.